alex-r-bigelow/sanitized-wrangling-codes/codes.md

       only choice remaining for some participants?

 ## LATENT_WRANGLING_OR_ABSTRACTION.
 This may be related to "HARD_TO_ISOLATE".
 Even before the alternative abstractions, people were discussing how they could see data in other forms.
   - “I find the separation of hierarchies and groupings to be a bit problematic for this domain.
 Many codes, such as diagnosis codes, exist in a hierarchy (defined by metadata).
 However it is quite common to refer to areas of this hierarchy as groupings.”
-(Initial Data Abstraction) -- This may also tie into how simply asking brought forth this insight (see META-ABSTRACTIONS_HELP_COMMUNICATION)
+(Initial Data Abstraction) -- This may also tie into how simply asking brought forth this insight (see TYPOLOGIES_HELP_COMMUNICATION)
   - This is ESPECIALLY true of Grouping:
     - Through Analysis
       - “I have to group it manually, it is not naturally grouped.” (from